gustavoalbert-smps/laravel-base/README.md

 ```
 php artisan db:seed --class=DatabaseSeeder
 ```
+To create the project's Permissions, roles and Super Admin user.

 > [!NOTE]
 > _Obviously and not explicitly, the mysql service must be running and with the database defined in its .env created._